Accounts and banks

 - Bank credentials — the username and password used to log in.
 Stored encrypted.

-- Polling settings — in reconcile mode, the address of your pending-payments endpoint and the auth token to use.
+- Polling settings — when your user is in reconcile mode, the address of your pending-payments endpoint and the auth token to use.

 - Optional extras — extra JSON fields to attach to every webhook payload.

 The account is the unit of configuration.
-When you change the webhook URL, switch modes, or update credentials, you do it on the account.
+When you change the webhook URL, change session settings, or update credentials, you do it on the account.

 Multiple accounts